SyncfusionExamples/horizontal-listview-with-travel-places-ui-.net-maui-listview/README.md

-# horizontal-listview-with-travel-place-ui-.net-maui-listview
+# Horizontal ListView with travel places in .NET MAUI ListView (SfListView)
-HorizontalListView with travel places UI in .NET MAUI ListView
+This example descrives how to create a horizontal ListView with travel places UI using .NET MAUI ListView (SfListView).

 ## Sample